PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

    <https://docutils.sourceforge.io/docs/ref/rst/directives.html#admonitions>`_
    like this one.

+* Start the names of all physical units with a lower case letter, except at the beginning of a sentence and for "degree Celsius".

-* Physical units should not be formatted as math.
+* Physical unit symbols should not be formatted as math.
 If units are needed inside a math block, use LaTeX's ``\mbox`` command as in the example below.